 Section 6.
 ERCOT Obligations.

-A. ERCOT shall comply with, and be bound by, all ERCOT Protocols.
+A. ERCOT shall comply with, and be bound by, all ERCOT Protocols and Other Binding Documents.

 B. ERCOT shall not take any action, without first providing written notice to Participant and reasonable time for Participant and other Market Participants to respond, that would cause Participant, if Participant is not a “public utility” under the Federal Power Act, or ERCOT itself to become a “public utility” under the Federal Power Act or become subject to the plenary jurisdiction of the Federal Energy Regulatory Commission.
 If ERCOT receives any notice similar to that described in Section 5(B) from any Market Participant, ERCOT shall provide notice of same to Participant.

 Section 7.
-[RESERVED]

-Section 8.
-Default.
+Default and Force Majeure.